Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Introduction

 \begin{itemize} \item One of the first pioneers of dynamic tuning schemes was the Norwegian microtonal composer and music-theorist Eivind Groven~\cite{GrovenMax}.
-In 1936 he constructed a pipe organ driven by an electric circuit of relays used in telephone switchboards at that time.
-The organ had three sets of pipes differing by a syntonic comma, thus representing three lines of Euler's Tonnetz~\cite{Tonnetz,DuffinArticle}.
-Playing a chord on the manual, the electro-mechanical logical circuit computed the optimal arrangement of the chord in this section of the Tonnetz and triggered the pipes accordingly.
+In 1936 he constructed a pipe organ driven by an electric circuit of relays used in telephone switchboards at that time.The organ had three sets of pipes differing by a syntonic comma.
+Playing a chord on the manual, the electro-mechanical logical circuit computed the optimal arrangement of the chord and triggered the pipes accordingly.
 In 1995 this method was implemented on a computer, redirecting the output of a MIDI keyboard to three MIDI pianos differing in pitch by a syntonic comma~\cite{Premiere}.

-\item\textit{Justonic Pitch Palette}\texttrademark ~was a proprietary software produced by Justonic Tuning, Inc. based on a patented method developed by J. William Gannon and Rex A. Weyler~\cite{Justonic}.
+\item\textit{Justonic Pitch Palette}\texttrademark ~was proprietary software produced by Justonic Tuning, Inc. based on a patented method developed by J. William Gannon and Rex A. Weyler~\cite{Justonic}.
 This tuning method is dynamic in so far as the artist himself can change the keynote frequency $f^*$ during the performance by hand.
 The corresponding frequencies are then retrieved from a table and sent to a microtonal synthesizer.
 The selection of the keynote requires additional hardware such as an extra manual.

 \item\textit{Mutabor} is a microtonal software project initiated by M. Vogel at the University of Darmstadt~\cite{Mutabor}.
 The first version, referred to as Mutabor I, was designed as ``\textit{a system with 171 steps per octave for electronic keyboard instruments}''.
-Depending on the actual chord being played, the program calculates the keynote and tries to tune all frequencies in pure fifths, fourths, and thirds.
+Depending on the actual chord being played, the program calculates the actual chordal root and tries to tune all frequencies in pure fifths, fourths, and thirds.
 However, this leads to audible frequency shifts between subsequent chords.
 From 1987 on Mutabor II improved this method, aiming to produce a usable PC-software for MIDI devices and allowing the user to develop individual tuning algorithms.
 In a third stage starting in 2006, Mutabor has evolved into a full-fledged microtonal programming language.
-Nevertheless, for music with a greater harmonic complexity, the keynote is not always detected reliably.
+Nevertheless, for music with a greater harmonic complexity, the chordal root is not always detected reliably.
 As a solution, Mutabor offers the user to pre-determine the succession of keynotes in a separate MIDI file.